 The country’s occupation and purported annexation of Ukraine’s Crimean Peninsula continued to affect the human rights situation there significantly and negatively.
-The Russian government continued to arm, train, lead, and fight alongside Russia-led forces in eastern Ukraine.
-Credible observers attributed thousands of civilian deaths and injuries, as well as numerous abuses, to Russia-led forces in Ukraine’s Donbas region (see the Country Reports on Human Rights Practices for Ukraine).
+The Russian government continued to arm, train, lead, and fight alongside Russia-led separatist forces in eastern Ukraine.
 Authorities also conducted politically motivated arrests, detentions, and trials of Ukrainian citizens in Russia, many of whom claimed to have been tortured (see Country Reports on Human Rights Practices for Ukraine).